 If the problem is not a hard blockage, you can also buy a drain cleaner like Green Gobbler Drain Clot Dissolver.
 The procedure is straightforward.
 So, apply this to resolve the problem of a flush toilet and tub gurgle.

 Remove Clogs Near the Drain with a Coat Hanger

 A coat hanger is another useful tool for removing blockages.
 This may appear to be an unusual strategy.
 But it is effective.
-If the shower drain makes noise when the toilet flush uses these steps.
+If the shower drain makes a noise when the toilet is flushed using these steps.